cagyirey/Capstone.FSharp/README.md

 # Capstone.FSharp

 F# bindings for @aquynh's Capstone Engine.
-Due to a bug in unmanaged interop, architecture-specific instruction details are disabled for now.
+Capstone.FSharp currently supports disassembling x86 instructions.

+### Installing

+Build Capstone.FSharp from the provided .sln file, build.cmd or build.sh.
+The solution is configured for .NET 4.5 and F# 4.1 by default.

 ### Usage (WIP)